gogetdata/ggd-recipes/docs/source/show-env.rst

 .. note::

-   Environemnt variables ending with `_dir` point to the directory path of the installed data package.
+   Environment variables ending with `_dir` point to the directory path of the installed data package.

    Environment variables ending with `_file` point to the main file from the installed data package.